mrnugget/monkeylang/content/_index.md

 {{< /monkey-implementation >}}

 {{< monkey-implementation "ArnulfoVargas" "monkey_interpreter" "Rust">}}
-A Rust implementation of the Monkey Programming Language with mutable variables and Built in functions.
+A Rust implementation of the Monkey Programming Language with mutable variables.
 {{< /monkey-implementation >}}

 </ul>